-Wondering what the difference is between pre-planning and pre-funding a funeral?
+What is the difference between pre-planning and pre-funding

 Pre-planning a funeral involves making decisions on the service (music selection, readings, burial options, etc.).
 Many people think of funeral planning as part of their estate planning.